medvir/MinVar/rtd/index.md

 - It has been tested on both Illumina MiSeq and Roche/454 sequencing reads.
 - It uses state-of-the-art third tools to filter, recalibrate, and align reads and to call variants.
+- Mutations above 1.5% frequency are reported, but in the [paper](http://dx.doi.org/10.1016/j.jviromet.2016.11.008) we argue that mutations below 5% should be treated with caution.
 - Finally, single nucleotide variants are phased at codon level and amino acid mutations are called and annotated.
 - Drug-resistance mutations are annotated according to